• Menu

 You can expect to find eel, bream, grey mullet, octopus, calamari, swordfish and more on the menu.

 Potatoes are a popular accompaniment to nearly every main course including fish.
-The potatoes of Cyprus are excellent especially when made into chips (french fries).
+Much as in the Greek island of Naxos, the potatoes of Cyprus are delicious.

 7. Keftedes